The cerium content of the Milky Way as revealed by Gaia DR3 GSP-Spec abundances: Sample stars of cerium abundances

-Among this {\it Low-Uncertainty Sample}, we found 105 and 101 stars in common with F19 and APOGEE, all having a \gspspec\ \SNR\ larger than 65.
+In this {\it low-uncertainty sample}, we found 105, 101, {and 44} stars in common with F19, APOGEE, {and GALAH}, all with a \gspspec\ \SNR\ higher than 55.
 The comparisons between these studies are illustrated in Fig.~\ref{fig:Diff}.
-It can be seen that the agreement between this {\it Low-Uncertainty Sample} and F19 is excellent (no bias and dispersion of 0.15~dex) whereas the comparison with APOGEE is good with a bias identical to the one between F19 and APOGEE together with a larger dispersion of 0.25~dex.
-We note that most of the APOGEE low Ce abundances seem to be systematically underestimated compared to the $\gspspec$ and F19 ones.
-The agreement with APOGEE is indeed much better when rejecting their lowest Ce abundances: keeping only APOGEE stars with \CeFe>-0.15~dex leads to a mean difference and standard deviation with respect to \gspspec\ equal to -0.09 and 0.18~dex, respectively.
+The agreement between this {\it low-uncertainty sample} and F19 is excellent (no bias and dispersion of 0.15~dex), whereas the comparison with APOGEE is good with a bias identical to the bias between F19 and APOGEE, together with a larger dispersion of 0.25~dex.
+We note that most of the {GALAH and} APOGEE low Ce abundances seem to be systematically underestimated compared to those from $\gspspec$ and F19.
+The agreement with {GALAH and} APOGEE is indeed much better when their lowest Ce abundances are rejected: keeping only {GALAH and} APOGEE stars with \CeFe>-0.15~dex leads to a mean difference {with respect to \gspspec\ equal to -0.09 and -0.22 dex, respectively.
+The standard deviation with respect to \gspspec\ becomes equal to 0.18 and 0.18~dex, respectively.}